 About the TOC Institute

-The TOC Institute equips businesses to "strive for the impossible" by applying Eli Goldratt's Theory of Constraints.
-We focus on:
+We help businesses "strive for the impossible" with Dr. Eli Goldratt's Theory of Constraints by:

 Who We Are

 TOCI is a group of experts from around the world focused on accelerating the economic prosperity and growth of developing nations.
 It was established as a tribute to the late Dr. Eliyahu M. Goldratt to carry on his life's work to "teach the world to think."